gdbroman/broman.blog/posts/swe.md

 ## Year 2: Java Swing Applets

 Fast forward two years and I'm in high school.
-I'm 15 years old and taking a class in Java programming.
+I'm 15 years old and taking one of the few programming classes my school had to offer.
+It was in Java.

 <Image src="/images/software/swingraphics.jpeg" alt="Java swing graphics" />

 My desire to create games was still alive.
 So I started out creating simple text-based console games, and then moved over to graphical games using the Swing package—like Snake and Pong.
 I wasn't a big fan of Java's verbose and boilerplate nature, but my old dream of creating an RPG was now considerably closer.

 And then, because I was really into math at the time, I got into using Java for numerical problem-solving on [projecteuler.net](https://projecteuler.net).
-Project Euler is like LeetCode's grandfather, except it's for fun instead of job interviews.
+Project Euler is like the godfather of LeetCode, except it's for fun instead of job interviews.

 ## Year 3: Web Dev!
 HTML, CSS, jQuery